Providing expert care to sexual assault victims in rural and underserved communities of Texas

 How We Serve

-This first year – 2020 – serves as the development phase of Tex-TRAC.
-Federal funds support a staged approach to the implementation of our state’s first teleSANE program, allowing our advisory board and interprofessional team to identify partners in rural and underserved areas, develop specialized technology and create supportive documentation and resources for healthcare providers.
+The first year – 2020 – served as the development phase of Tex-TRAC.
+Federal funds support a staged approach to the implementation of our state’s first teleSANE program, which allowed our advisory board and interprofessional team to identify partners in rural and underserved areas, develop specialized technology and create supportive documentation and resources for health care providers.

 The second year – 2021 – brings the development phase to life.
-Sexual assault nurse examiners (SANEs) will begin serving areas in Texas that previously did not have access to an experienced forensic nurse.
+Sexual assault nurse examiners (SANEs) are now serving areas in Texas that previously did not have access to an experienced forensic nurse.
+We also initiated a 24/7/365 hotline for clinicians in need of guidance while performing a medical forensic exam to compassionately treat patients surviving sexual assault.

 Current Partner Sites